jieer302/ConferOrder/README.md

 # ConferOrder

-A simple project that can order the conference
+A simple project that can order and query the conference

 ## Dependence Technology